 If you're wearing a mask because of the coronavirus pandemic, make sure to take it off so you can breathe freely.
 If you still feel unwell after cooling down and hydrating, seek medical treatment.
 Kistler says she worries that people will be reluctant to seek treatment this summer because of the COVID-19 outbreak, but failure to do so for heatstroke can be dangerous.

 Dehydration is a serious problem for older people.
-It's very important to keep up fluid intake in hot weather, says Krystal Culler, a behavioral health expert who works with community-based senior programs and adult day programs.
+It's very important to keep up fluid intake in hot weather, says Krystal Culler, the founder of Virtual Brain Health Center in Poland, Ohio, and a behavioral health expert who has worked with community-based senior programs and adult day programs.
 Culler said behavioral strategies such as drinking a full cup of water with vitamins or medication, instead of a sip, can encourage people to drink more fluids.
 “Adding it into something that is already a part of your daily routine helps,” she says.

 The CDC's guide for protecting older adults in the heat notes that people shouldn't wait until they feel thirsty to start drinking fluids.
 The National Academy of Medicine suggests men drink 15.5 cups of fluid per day and women drink about 11.5 cups daily.